libbyk000/pocket-grocer/README.md

 5. Shaurya - General developer
 6. Tushar - General developer

-### How to build and test system
+### How to build/run and test system
 Ensure that before you do any of these steps, run the following in the root directory of the pocket-grocer repo:
 ```
 npm install
 ```
-#### Build:
+#### Build/run:
 To build the system manually, navigate to the root directory of the pocket-grocer repo and run:
 ```
 npm start
 ```
-Now visit localhost:8000 in your browser of choice, and you should see the front end of the pocket grocer website
+Now visit localhost:8000 in your browser of choice, and you should see the front end of the Pocket Grocer website
 #### Test:
 GitHub Actions automates this process upon every push to master, however, if one chooses to do so locally test via CLI navigate to the root directory of the pocket-grocer repo and run:
 ```